civicdata/ky-area-covid-19/README.md

 To contribute, please fork and then open a pull request.
 Please only enter data that you can source.

+Please include at least one link to your sourced data in your pull request message and in this README file.

 You can find latitude and longitude here: https://www.latlong.net or mapbox

 Data,thus far, has been sourced from: